Hiring for the games industry is changing

 How hiring and onboarding for games companies is evolving

-One way the industry is changing?
-Roles are becoming more specialized.
-The ambiguity inherent in the game development process is becoming more confined to creative teams.
-That frees up HR, finance and other corporate teams to tighten up their processes.
+A tolerance for ambiguity was once a critical attribute for successful new hires, but the industry has started to evolve.
+Roles are becoming more specialized and structured, and the ambiguity inherent in the game development process is becoming more confined to creative teams.
+That frees up HR, finance and other corporate teams to tighten up their processes with firm direction.

 Candidates are also looking for incentives and perks like flexible schedules, lavish parties and extensive learning opportunities, along with a variety of wellness programs.
 It also means creating more organized onboarding programs.
 These can all help woo and retain candidates in the evolving world of games, where mental health is becoming more highly prioritized among employees.